fustudios/fustudios-docs/fumoney.md

 ### Liquidity Pool (5%)

-A percentage of membership sales in ETH will be used to seed initial liquidity.
-The ETH generated from transaction fees will be used for continuous development of FU Studios productions and the $FUM will be continuously burned and taken out of circulation.
+A percentage of membership sales in Ether will be used to seed initial liquidity to the $ETH/$FUM pool.
+The Ether generated from transaction fees will be used for continuous development of FU Studios productions and the $FUM will be continuously burned and taken out of circulation.

 ### Team (20%)